Powell says ‘no decision’ on the Fed’s next move on rates

 Powell’s more nuanced remarks Wednesday appeared to be an effort to quell any assumption that the Fed has already decided to raise rates more aggressively based on a recent string of data that pointed to strong economic growth and still-high inflation.

-The Fed had slowed its pace of increases in February, having boosted its key rate by just a quarter-point, after a half-point increase in December and three-quarters of a point four times before that.
-Powell’s comments Tuesday appeared to imply that the Fed would return to bigger rates hikes at its next meeting March 21-22.
+At its meeting in early February, the Fed slowed its pace of hikes, boosting its key rate by just a quarter-point, after a half-point increase in December and three-quarters of a point four times before that.
+Powell’s comments Tuesday appeared to imply that the Fed would return to larger rates hikes at its next meeting March 21-22.

-But under questioning Wednesday from Rep. Patrick McHenry, the Republican chairman of the House Financial Services Committee, Powell said the Fed would closely scrutinize data on hiring, retail sales and inflation that will be released next week before settling on its next move.
+But under questioning Wednesday from Rep. Patrick McHenry, the Republican chairman of the House Financial Services Committee, Powell said the Fed would closely scrutinize data on hiring, retail sales and inflation that will be released next week before settling on its next interest rate moves.

-“We have not made any decision about the March meeting,” Powell said.
+“We’re not on a preset path, and we will be guided by the incoming data,” Powell said.
+“We have not made any decision about the March meeting.”

+Krishna Guha, an analyst at Evercore ISI, an investment bank, said he inferred from Powell’s remarks Wednesday that either a half-point or a quarter-point hike is possible when the Fed next meets in two weeks.
+But Guha suggested that after January’s strong economic data, the economy would likely have to show signs that it was cooling sharply for the Fed to hike by only a quarter-point.

+Though Powell left the door open Wednesday to only a quarter-point hike this month, he reiterated his comments from Tuesday that signaled that the Fed will ultimately raise its key rate higher than it had forecast in December.

 By CHRISTOPHER RUGABER